ianderrington/genai/docs/Understanding/architectures/evaluating_and_comparing.md

 - [lmsys.org leader board](https://lmsys.org/blog/2023-06-22-leaderboard/)

 ## **What** to evaluate?
 There are several domains of expertise where it may be essential to measure Model's performance.
-For general-performance models, even if [multi-model](models/multimodel.md), it is useful to consider [multiple-criteria](#multi-criteria-evaluation) simultaneously, which may include [specific criteria](#specific-evaluation) to evaluate
+For general-performance models, even if not [multi-model](models/multimodal.md), it is useful to consider [multiple-criteria](#multi-criteria-evaluation) simultaneously, which may include [specific criteria](#specific-evaluation) to evaluate

 ### Multi-criteria evaluation